DikshaKumari01/Diwali-sales-insights/README.md

 # Tools and Technologies
 Pandas - for managing the data,
-Numpy - for mathematical operations,
-Sklearn - for machine learning,
+Numpy - for mathematical operations, sklearn - for machine learning,
-Seaborn - for visulizing the data,
+Seaborn - for visualizing the data,
 Matplotlib - for plotting tools